Psilocybin: Psychiatric adverse effects

+Panic attacks

 Panic reactions can occur after consumption of psilocybin-containing mushrooms, especially if the ingestion is accidental or otherwise unexpected.
-Reactions characterized by violent behavior, suicidal thoughts, schizophrenia-like psychosis, and convulsions have been reported in the literature.
+Reactions characterized by violent behavior, suicidal thoughts, schizophrenia-like psychosis, and convulsions have been reported.
 A 2005 survey conducted in the United Kingdom found that almost a quarter of those who had used psilocybin mushrooms in the past year had experienced a panic attack.
 Less frequently reported adverse effects include paranoia, confusion, prolonged derealization (disconnection from reality), and mania.
-Psilocybin usage can temporarily induce a state of depersonalization disorder.
+Psilocybin usage can temporarily induce a state of depersonalization-derealization disorder.
 Usage by those with schizophrenia can induce acute psychotic states requiring hospitalization.

-The similarity of psilocybin-induced symptoms to those of schizophrenia has made the drug a useful research tool in behavioral and neuroimaging studies of schizophrenia.
-In both cases, psychotic symptoms are thought to arise from a "deficient gating of sensory and cognitive information" in the brain that leads to "cognitive fragmentation and psychosis".
+Flashbacks

 Flashbacks (spontaneous recurrences of a previous psilocybin experience) can occur long after psilocybin use.
 Hallucinogen persisting perception disorder (HPPD) is characterized by a continual presence of visual disturbances similar to those generated by psychedelic substances.
 Neither flashbacks nor HPPD are commonly associated with psilocybin usage, and correlations between HPPD and psychedelics are further obscured by polydrug use and other variables.

+Hallucinogen-induced psychotic disorder

+Psilocybin can rarely cause hallucinogen-induced psychotic disorder (HIPD).
+In one study, psilocybin was responsible for 18.8% of cases of HIPD caused by psychedelics.
+Hallucinogen-induced psychotic disorder is a type of substance-induced psychosis where paranoia, delusions, hallucinations, or a thought disorder persist beyond the hallucinogen's initial effects.
+HIPD due to psychedelics is most commonly caused by LSD use, but can be caused by psilocybin as well.
+Hallucinogen-induced psychotic disorder is a medical emergency.
+Without treatment, a psychotic state can persist for weeks or months.
+The treatment is an atypical antipsychotic medication such as aripiprazole, quetiapine, olanzapine, or risperidone.
+People with personal or family histories of psychiatric disorders are at the highest risk for hallucinogen-induced psychotic disorder.
+The condition occurs in fewer than 1% of people who use psychedelics.